abhijeet1069/CS/Software-Engineering/Uncle Bob/Clean_Code/9_Unit_Test.md

 ## Test Single concept per test

+## Tests

+### Insufficient Tests

+A test suite should test everything that could possibly break.
+The tests are insufficient so long as there are conditions that have not been explored by the tests or calculations that have not been validated.

+### Use a coverage tool

+Coverage tools reports gaps in your testing strategy.
+They make it easy to find modules, classes, and functions that are insufficiently tested.

+### Don't skip trivial tests

+They are easy to write and their documentary value is higher than the cost to produce them.

+### Tests Boundary Conditions

+Take special care to test boundary conditions.
+We often get the middle of an algorithm right but misjudge the boundaries.

+### Exhaustively Test Near Bugs

+Bugs tend to congregate.
+When you find a bug in a function, it is wise to do an exhaustive test of that function.
+You’ll probably find that the bug was not alone.

 ## Conclusion

 The code within the testing API does have a different set of engineering standards than production